 PG Cert ULT

 The PG Cert ULT is free and open to staff who teach and support the learning of Imperial students.
 Please note that the application process is competitive and a place is not guaranteed as we can only offer around 40 places each year.
+The decision of the PG Cert Committee is final.
 Given the high volume of applications we receive we are unable to accept late applications.
 Applications will be considered using the following criteria:

 - Engagement with pre-requisite workshops

 - The value that doing the PG Cert ULT would have for you and the Imperial students you teach

 To be notified of information session for prospective applicants and when applications to the September 2022 programme open in spring 2022, please complete the PG Cert ULT 2022 expression of interest form.

 After completing phase 1, students attend an induction session and prepare an initial statement of teaching philosophy.
 Then students attend the core module How Students Learn which gives them theoretical background on which they can build further knowledge from optional modules in Phase 3.
 In Phase 3 students choose 3 modules from a list to total 15 ECTS.
 The topics offered will vary from year to year, and not all topics will be offered every year.
 Most topics consist of two face to face sessions and are followed by an individual assignment supported by directed reading.
 Assignments are submitted for formative feedback before being collated and submitted with a second statement of teaching philosophy for final summative assessment.
 Outside of the modules students will also have to complete teaching and peer observations.

 There are four main entry routes into the PG Cert.
 These are:

 1. Completion of the Supporting Learning and Teaching Pathway (SLTP)